MarSH-Up/MarSH-Up/README.md

 ## I'm a Developer , Engineer, and sometimes a kinda a Teacher!

-- 🔭 I'm a did a MSc in Computer Science Student my thesis: Neurofeedback based-on fNIRS
-- 🥅 2022 Goals: Contribute more to documented Open Source projects
-- 🌱 I’m currently trying to learn a lot of stuff (mostly Web Development ) 🤣
-- 🔋 I do some electronics projects for hobby (+5 years in Industrial electronic design was enough, lol)
-- ⚡ Fun fact: I love comics, manga, and sci-fi.

 ### Connect with me:

 [<img align="left" alt="codeSTACKr.com" width="22px" src="https://raw.githubusercontent.com/iconic/open-iconic/master/svg/globe.svg" />][Website]